antononcube/HowToBeADataScientistImpostor-book/Presentations/OMLDS-Oct-2019/README.md

 I gave at [Orldando Machine Learning and Data Science(OMLDS) Meetup](https://www.meetup.com/Orlando-MLDS/) on 2019-10-05.

-This was the first presentation for this book and its organization.
-It was very helpful to find book's tone and organization of topics.
+That was the first presentation for this book and its organization.
+The preparation of the presentation was very helpful to determine book's tone for its first, non-technical part, and to refine book's organization of topics.